wp-plugins/commentluv/readme.txt

 Please see the videos in the settings page for explanations of how they work.

+= Accents in my language are not showing correctly =

+Please tick the box marked "disable UTF8 encoding" in the technical settings area of the plugins settings page

 == Screenshots ==

 1. settings page